DailyDAC

 Despite the advantages of a federal court receivership discussed above, secured creditors generally benefit more from the predictability of the established law under the Bankruptcy Code.
 In deciding which option is best, a secured creditor should consider the likelihood that a court would appoint a receiver, its likely choice for a receiver, the powers of that receiver, and whether bankruptcy would better serve the creditor’s goals.

-[Editor’s Note: This 90 Second Lesson is based, in substantial part, in material reprinted from Commercial Bankruptcy Litigation 2d and Strategic Alternatives for and Against Distressed Businesses, with permission of Thomson Reuters.
-For more information about these publications, please visit www.legalsolutions.com.
+This 90 Second Lesson is based, in substantial part, on material reprinted from Commercial Bankruptcy Litigation 2d and Strategic Alternatives For and Against Distressed Businesses, with permission of Thomson Reuters.
+If you are a Westlaw subscriber, you can read more about this particular subject here.

 About The DailyDAC Editors